dmatseku/AbstractVM/README.md

 ## Usage ##

-The program can be run without arguments:
+The program can be run without arguments, then reading will come from standard input:

     ./AbstractVM

-Reading will come from standard input.
 The program can also be run with arguments:

     ./AbstractVM [-in | *path to file*]...